tgrecojs/logseq/pages/Functional Programming.md

 	- A function which deconstructs a structure into a single value. #card
 	- Examples:
 		- `reduceRight` is an example of a catamorphism for  the`Array` prototype.
-		- `reduceRight` is an example of a catamorphism for  the`Array` prototype.
 - ```js
   // sum is a catamorphism from [Number] -> Number const sum = xs => xs.reduceRight((acc, x) => acc + x, 0)